FRRouting/frr/doc/user/ospfd.rst

 .. index:: no ip ospf authentication-key
 .. clicmd:: no ip ospf authentication-key

-   Set OSPF authentication key to a simple password.
+   Set OSPF authentication key to a simple PSK.
 After setting `AUTH_KEY`, all OSPF packets are authenticated. `AUTH_KEY` has length up to 8 chars.

    Simple text password authentication is insecure and deprecated in favour of MD5 HMAC authentication.
+The PSK is transmitted as-is on the wire.
+Make sure not to reuse any valuable secret.

 .. index:: ip ospf authentication message-digest
 .. clicmd:: ip ospf authentication message-digest